-I am an attachment-based psychoanalytic psychotherapist based in Walthamstow and Leyton, East London whose aim is to build trust, restore hope and promote growth within a secure therapy relationship.
+I am an attachment-based psychoanalytic psychotherapist in North East London based in Walthamstow and Leyton, East London whose aim is to build trust, restore hope and promote growth within a secure therapy relationship.
 I began my training in 2005 at Birkbeck University in Central London, with a one-year ‘Introduction to Psychodynamic Counselling and Therapy’ for which I gained a Distinction.
-I then trained at The Bowlby Centre in London on a four-year training between 2006 and 2010 to become an attachment-based psychoanalytic psychotherapist.
+I then trained at The Bowlby Centre in North East London on a four-year training between 2006 and 2010 to become an attachment-based psychoanalytic psychotherapist in North East London.
 Since then, I have spent four years as a teacher on their training course and two years developing their teaching curricula.
 I am also currently a certified Training Therapist on the Bowlby Centre Psychotherapy course which means I am a psychotherapist to trainees throughout the four-year training through to UKCP registration and beyond.

 There are two main ways you can work with me.
 While my overall aim is to help people feel more content and in control of their lives, sometimes people just want a short chunk of therapy to explore and sort out a specific issue that is pressing them.
 I therefore offer short-term therapy for this very purpose involving 10-12 weekly sessions where we identify the specific issues up front, set therapeutic goals and establish the expectations of what can be achieved in this time frame.